-Type 9 personalities' biggest fear is loss.
+Type 9 personalities’ biggest fear is loss.
 They don't want to lose their connections with those around them, and they don't want to feel abandoned.
-Of course, hospital workers work difficult and, often, odd hours that means they've less time to spend with their friends and family working typical hours.
+Of course, hospital workers work difficult and, often, odd hours which means they’ve less time to spend with their friends and family working typical hours.
 Likewise, they may make relationships with patients who come and go, or worse, don't survive.
 Being around this kind of loss all the time may seriously affect type 9 personalities.

 Type 9 personalities do their best to avoid engaging with conflict and evade situations in which they have to face negatives.
 As such, they don't make the best politicians who, of course, have to acknowledge and confront societal issues and come up with solutions.

 Again, because type 9 personalities don't handle loss well, it's perhaps more difficult for them than others to empathize with people who've lost their loved ones.
 They have a way of dealing with loss that isn't ideal for morgue workers.

 Type 9 personalities have tons of career opportunities to explore.
 That said, there's always room for growth.
 And, in order to truly be their best, type 9 personalities can improve in the following areas: